Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 Once achieved, just press *\<ESC\>* and tell MicronetToNMEA to save the value in EEPROM.
 Your compass is calibrated.

+### Testing RF performance

+Menu *"8 - Test RF quality"* will help you to evaluate the quality of the connection with each Micronet devices individually.
+This will be critical to fix your MicronetToNMEA assembly at the right place in your boat.
+When entering this menu, you will see the list of devices of your network with a indicator of the connection quality :

+    81071E60 Strength=10.60 (Excellent) Dual Display, MASTER
+    01071E77 Strength=11.40 (Excellent) Hull Transmitter
+    81037082 Strength=3.40 (Medium) Dual Display
+    83037737 Strength=3.80 (Medium) Analog Wind Display
+    830AB252 Strength=7.80 (Very Good) Analog Wind Display

+The list is refreshed every second and you can ensure that every device has a correct connection with MicronetToNMEA.
+The problematic device is generally the wind transducer which is shadowed by the mast.
+Placing MicronetToNMEA outside this shadow will ensure a good wind reception.
+If some of your other Micronet devices have difficulties to receive wind data, you can also configure MicronetToNMEA to repeat wind data to the complete network by enabling MICRONET\_WIND\_REPEATER option in BoardConfig.h (See chapter [3.3](#compile-time-configuration)).

 ### Starting NMEA conversion

 Menu *"4 - Start NMEA conversion"* actually start Micronet/NMEA